swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

 ### Explore the dataset

-Explore the dataset and try to understand the content of the file.
+Examine the dataset to get a better understanding of its contents.

-Your working directory should now look like this.
+Your working directory should now look like this

 ```
 .
-├── data
+├── data <- this is new
 │   └── data.xml
 ├── src
 │   ├── evaluate.py